 The CONTRACTOR shall provide to SCDOT for review and written approval a Community Relations Plan as part of the Project in accordance with Exhibit 5.
 The Community Relations Plan shall describe how the CONTRACTOR will actively promote good relationships with local elected officials, the news media, and the community at large.
 All costs associated with community relations will be included in the Total Project Cost.
 SCDOT will expect the CONTRACTOR to maintain positive communications with the local community (including public meetings as necessary), the adjacent property owners, and local businesses.
-The Community Relations Plan shall be submitted within 45 calendar days after NTP.
+The Community Relations Plan shall be submitted within 45 calendar days after NTP and prior to beginning any construction activities.